Last Updated: January 6, 2025

 Total Slack for a task is the difference between Early Finish and Late Finish.

 For task (D), the difference between 21 and 24 is 3.
-This task has 3 Total Slack.
+This task has 3 Total Slack, which is not on the critical path.

 Graphic 9